 Our mission is to deliver high-quality and compassionate healthcare to ALL–regardless of economic status.
-We provide medical and dental care to ALL members of our community–moms, dads, children, grandparents, adults, teens, and babies who have no insurance, who have little or no income and those who cannot find affordable healthcare elsewhere.
+We provide medical and dental care to ALL members of our community–including community members who have no insurance, those who have little or no income, and those who cannot find affordable or culturally competent healthcare elsewhere.
 When a fellow Lancastrian is vulnerable and sick, SouthEast Lancaster Health is honored to restore their wellness.

 For 40 years, SouthEast Lancaster Health has worked tirelessly to provide exceptional community health; provided BY the community FOR the community.

 SouthEast Lancaster Health emerged in 1974 on Strawberry Street as a part-time, volunteer-run medical center, working hard to care for those who needed help.
 By 1980, we began providing dental care in addition to medical care.
 Also in 1980, we moved to an office on Rockland Street, merged with Lancaster Neighborhood Health Center and the Spanish American Civic Association Health Center and renamed the newly fashioned organization ‘SouthEast Lancaster Health Services’.
 In 1994, through the leadership of then-Mayor Janice Stork, the City of Lancaster gifted us with land at 625 South Duke Street to build a new medical and dental facility.

 South Duke Street